42LoCo42/vosoma/README.md

 4 directories, 5 files
 ```
-`foo` is a repository containing a single package, `thing`, which will be available as a target.
+`local` is a repository containing a single package, `onlyoffice-bin`,
+which will be available as a target.
+Also, this repo is added, therefore the target `vosoma` will be available.

 Specify the order of overrides in `$HOME/order`.
 When a package exists in multiple repositories,
 the first one listed in this file will be used to build the package.